samueltv250/MDE/README.md

      ```

 7. Troubleshooting**:
    - If you encounter any issues, you can revert the changes in `/etc/fstab` by commenting out the added line and rebooting the system.
+The backend will continue to operate without a drive but it will be limited to wireless offloading and less space.